Yasujirō Tsutsumi

-Early life (1889-1907)
+Early life

 Yasujirō Tsutsumi was born on 16 March 1889 in the rural farming village of Yagisho, Shiga Prefecture.
 The Tsutsumi family were held in great respect and regard, serving as village elders and headmen.
 However, little is known about their antecedents or origins, and there is no evidence that the traditional extended family unit ever existed in their case.
 Yasujirō's father, Yujiro, died of typhoid fever in 1893, when Yasujirō was four, also leaving his wife, Miwo, and a daughter, Fusako, who had been born in 1891.
 Following his father's premature death, Yasujirō's mother left to return to her family, never to be heard from again, an event that haunted Yasujirō to the end of his days.
 After his mother's separation, both Yasujirō and his sister were raised by their paternal grandfather Kiyozaemon, a stern traditionalist who wished Yasujirō to take over the family lands and remain a farmer.
 However, Yasujirō had no such intentions.
 Since the Meiji Restoration, tremendous change had swept Japan, which was seeing a period of remarkable expansion and industrialisation.
 Though eager to be a part of this new era, he had little choice but to bide his time for the moment when he could break free.